Saint Maud: Plot

-Believing that God has rejected her, Maud visits a pub to find companionship but is rejected by most of the people she meets.
-She goes home with a man and during sex suffers flashbacks of the death of her patient and her attempts at CPR, which causes her to stop.
-The man initially appears sympathetic but then continues to rape Maud who resists, and then appears to dissociate.
-As she is leaving, he taunts her by revealing that he remembers her hooking up with a friend of his during her hedonistic past.
+Believing that God has rejected her, Maud visits a pub to find companionship but is rejected by most of the people she encounters.
+She goes home with a man, and during sex she suffers flashbacks of the death of her patient and her attempts at CPR, which causes her to stop.
+The man initially appears sympathetic but then rapes Maud who initially resists and then appears to dissociate.
+As she is leaving, he taunts her by revealing that he remembers she'd hooked up with a friend of his during her hedonistic past.

-While out walking, she encounters Amanda's new nurse and storms off when she realizes that her replacement enjoys a good relationship with Amanda.
-In her decrepit apartment, Maud begs for a sign from God who appears to tell her to be ready for an act that will demonstrate her faith.
+While out walking, Maud encounters Amanda's new nurse and storms off when she realizes that her replacement enjoys a good relationship with Amanda.
+In her decrepit apartment, Maud begs for a sign from God, who appears to tell her to be ready for an act that will demonstrate her faith.
 Repentant of her actions, Maud assembles a spugna for her right foot to practice the mortification of the flesh.

 That night, Maud, dressed in a makeshift robe and wearing rosary beads, enters Amanda's house after the care nurse leaves.
 She finds Amanda in bed, weakened.
 Amanda asks forgiveness for mocking her faith, and Maud joyously reminds her of the time they experienced God's presence.
 Amanda reveals that she feigned the experience and that she believes God is not real.
 Maud recoils in horror as a now-demonic Amanda hurls her across the room and mocks her for needing to prove her faith.
-In a delirious frenzy, Maud stabs Amanda to death with a pair of scissors.
+In a delirious frenzy, Maud stabs Amanda with a pair of scissors, killing her.

 In the morning, Maud wanders onto a beach and douses herself with acetone peroxide before horrified onlookers.
 She utters her last words in Welsh—"Glory to God"—as she self-immolates.
-In her last moments, angel wings appear upon her and the onlookers kneel in awe as Maud looks up to the sky glowing with grace.
-The scene then smash-cuts for a split second to the reality of Maud being burned alive and screaming in agony.
+In her last moments, angel wings appear upon her, and the onlookers kneel in awe as Maud looks up to the sky, glowing with grace.
+A smash cut for a split second reveals the reality of Maud being burned alive and screaming in agony.